Find Affordable College Courses

 Baltimore, MD

-Johns Hopkins University landed the #8 spot in the 2023 rankings for the best value master’s degree cell biology and anatomical sciences programs.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.
+Johns Hopkins University came in at #8 in this year’s edition of the Best Value Cell Biology & Anatomical Sciences Master’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit school with a fairly large student population.

-The average tuition and fees for an out-of-state graduate students at Johns Hopkins are $61,202 a year.
+Out-of-state tuition fees for graduate students at Johns Hopkins are $61,202 per year.

 In addition to its great value ranking, Johns Hopkins is in the top 5% of all schools on our Best Cell Biology & Anatomical Sciences Master’s Degree Schools in the Middle Atlantic Region list.